AlbertoBasalo/aidd/generators/2-database-designer.instructions.md

 6. Include appropriate indexes to support efficient querying for common operations.

-7. For entities that appear in multiple contexts (e.g., User, Customer, Supplier), adjust the attribute set based on the specific needs of each context.

-8. Remember to include collections or tables needed for system operations, such as job scheduling, if specified in the requirements.
+7. Ask the user, if wants a drop script at the beginning of the schema.

 ## PostgreSQL Specific Instructions